davidsf026/nexus-provisioning/README.md

 # Nexus Provisioning

 ## Requirements
-- A Project in your cluster OpenShift cluster.
+- A Project in your OpenShift cluster.

 ## Informations:
  - Nexus dashboard will be accessible in http://nexus-$YOUR_CICD_PROJECT_NAME.apps.middleware.rhbr-lab.com/nexus